WooCJeong/cprg-218-lab-2/recipes.md

 5. Toast hamburger buns on the grill.
 6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.

+### Tuna Kimbap

+Ingredients:
+- 2 cups cooked white rice
+- 5 sheets of seaweed
+- 1 can (5 oz) tuna, drained
+- 1 tablespoon mayonnaise
+- 1 teaspoon soy sauce
+- 1/2 cucumber, julienned
+- 1 carrot, julienned
+- 1/2 avocade, sliced
+- Sesame seeds
+- Pickled radish

+Instructions:
+1. In a small bowl, mix the drained tuna, mayonnaise, and soy sauce until well combined.
+2. Place a sheet of seaweed on a bamboo Kimbap mat or a clean kitchen towel.
+3. Spread a thin layer of white rice evenly over the seaweed, leaving about 1 inch of space at the top.
+4. Arrange a line of tuna mixture, cucumber, carrot, and avocado (if using) along the bottom edge of the rice.
+5. Carefully roll the seaweed and rice over the filling, using the bamboo mat or kitchen towel to help shape it into a tight cylinder.
+6. Seal the edge of the seaweed with a little water.
+7. Using a sharp knife, slice the kimbap into bite-sized pieces.
+8. Sprinkle sesame seeds on top if desired, and serve with pickled radish on the side.

 ## Desserts
 ### Chocolate Chip Cookies